EMPLOYMENT LAW NEWS

 The New Mexico paid sick leave law also includes:

-New York’s paid sick leave law has been in effect since 2020 and covers all employers in the state.
+New York’s paid sick leave law has been in effect since 2020 and covers all employers in the state, except governmental agencies.
 There are differences though depending on the size of the employer.
 Large employers are those with 100 or more employees.
 Employers with 5-99 employees and employers with 4 or less employees have different maximum accrual caps and usage per year amounts than large employers.

 New York also has a prenatal paid leave law that requires employers to provide 20 hours of paid leave for prenatal reasons in addition to the paid sick leave hours.